curbengh/hexo-yam/README.md

 - **logger** - Verbose output.
 Defaults to `false`.

 ## HTTP Compression
-While most modern web browsers [support](https://www.caniuse.com/#feat=brotli) Brotli, you also need to consider whether web servers, hosting platforms, reverse proxy or CDN (whichever relevant to you) support it.
-As of 2018, GitHub & GitLab Pages and Netlify *do not* support brotli.
-You can still generate `.br` files, but they won't be serving those files.
+While most modern web browsers [support](https://www.caniuse.com/#feat=brotli) Brotli, you also need to consider whether the web/app server, hosting platform, reverse proxy or CDN (whichever relevant to you) support it.

+As of 2018, GitHub/GitLab Pages and Netlify *do not* support brotli.
+You can generate `.br` files, but they won't be serving those files.

 If you have access to the web server config, you should disable on-the-fly compression for static files (that are already compressed by this plugin), e.g.